 When women are concerned about facial hair, it's typically hair that shows up on the chin.
-But the problem doesn't end there—chin hair tends to be very thick, which, depending on how it's being removed, means it's more likely to grow back into the skin.
-Popular removal methods, like tweezing, waxing, and shaving can all cause damage to the hair follicle and result in ingrown hairs.
+But the problem doesn't end there—chin hair tends to be very thick, which, depending on how it's being removed, may mean it's more likely to grow back into the skin.
+Popular removal methods, like tweezing, waxing, and shaving may all cause damage to the hair follicle and result in ingrown hairs.
 And ingrown hairs are never fun.